Vegetarian White Lasagna

 • 1 box No-Boil Noodles 9-12 depending on your pan size

-• 1 cup Parmesan Cheese – Shredded See blog notes
+• 1 ½ cup Parmesan Cheese – shredded off the block

 Instructions

-• In a large pot, over medium heat sauté your shallots, salt, Italian seasoning and garlic until the shallots start to soften and the Italian seasoning and garlic become fragrant, about 1 minute.
+• In a large pot, over medium heat add the olive oil, shallots, salt, and Italian seasoning.
+Sauté until the shallots start to soften, then add in the garlic.
+The garlic and the Italian seasoning will become fragrant, about 1 -2 minutes.

 • Add your stick of butter, stir until melted.

-• Once most of the white wine cooks off, add your flour and stir to combine with the butter, it should resemble wet sand.
+• Add your flour and stir to combine with the butter, it should resemble wet sand.
 Cook for about 1 minute.

 • Whisk in your milk and stock until all the lumps are gone.
 Continue to cook until it starts to thicken.
 It should easily coat a spoon.